 At the conclusion of PGY 1 year, residents are sent to the national TORIC course located in Toronto for 6 weeks to learn the fundamentals of Ophthalmology prior to starting their PGY 2 year.

 The PGY-2 year is focused on learning the basic Ophthalmological skill set.
-Residents will rotate through the Urgent Eye Clinic for two 3 month blocks.
+Residents will rotate through the Urgent Eye Clinic for a total of 6 blocks.
 The remainder of the year will be spent rotating through subspecialty clinics and gaining early surgical exposure.

 Residents will rotate through the following Subspecialties for the remainder of the year:

 - Cornea and External Eye Disease (1 month)

 - Glaucoma (1 month)

 - Neuro-ophthalmology (1 month)

 - Pediatric Ophthalmology and Strabismus (1 month)